-Chronic arthritis pain may be reduced by an anti-inflammatory diet.
-Learn how certain foods suppress inflammation naturally.
+Chronic arthritis pain may be reduced by an anti-inflammatory diet, consisting of foods that affect free radicals, oxidative stress, and antioxidants.

 Diet and Nutrition

-Research reveals that the collection of bacteria and other microorganisms living in the digestive tract can influence the risk of developing autoimmune arthritis.
+Research reveals that the biome of bacteria and other microorganisms living in the digestive tract can influence the risk of developing autoimmune arthritis.

 Identifying and eliminating foods that trigger inflammation can help to create a healthier gut microbiome.